The Revengers' Comedies: World Premiere Reviews

 It is a marvellous comic idea, not least because it shows both partners having to adjust to totally unfamiliar worlds.
 Ayckbourn gets superb mileage out of the nervous, urban Henry's unease with high country life.
 One particular breakfast scene, where a dragon-housekeeper hovers over a dim-witted servant who manages to strew cornflakes all over the floor, is a classic piece of physical comedy.
 Meanwhile Karen's Machiavellian rise in the business world and her plans to contrive the fall of the house of Tick are equally witty: her technique includes taking a job as Tick's temporary secretary and then undermining his domestic security by sending erotic nighties to his home address.

-A Small Family Business, create a death scene that has the audience caught exactly between hilarity and horror.
+Ayckbourn's comic craft is now so assured that he can even, as in A Small Family Business, create a death scene that has the audience caught exactly between hilarity and horror.

 By the end of the first play, I felt a masterpiece was in prospect.
 Ayckbourn not only cuts briskly between town and country but also shows how a revenge pact can go disastrously wrong.
 While Karen gleefully despatches Mr Tick (an idle, eructating oaf with roving hands), Henry finds himself falling hopelessly in love with his presumed victim.
 During the Scarborough dinner interval, everyone was busily asking, in the words of Shakespeare's Viola, "How will this fade?", and wondering what ingenious plot twists the master-craftsman had in store.

-How to Succeed in Business Without Really Trying.
+It would be unfair to reveal what does happen, but I feel the second part goes slightly adrift for two reasons.
+One is that Ayckbourn loses sight of the revenge motif and pads the play out with some dubious satire on the lines of How to Succeed in Business Without Really Trying.
 The other is that he becomes increasingly fascinated with the idea of Karen as the incarnation of evil: an almost theological concept that has preoccupied him ever since his creation of the vagrant river-person, Vince, in Way Upstream.

-But unmotivated evil is a difficult notion to handle; and, to me, Ayckbourn is at his best when he shows perfectly normal people, like the hero of
+But unmotivated evil is a difficult notion to handle; and, to me, Ayckbourn is at his best when he shows perfectly normal people, like the hero of A Small Family Business, drifting into murder and moral chaos through circumstances rather than some innate character defect.

 Obviously, the second play has rich compensations.
 Ayckbourn writes with tenderness and feeling about the burgeoning love affair between Henry and Imogen.
-He also suggests, most intriguingly, that English country life camouflages ritualised violence and that a duel is still a possibility in this day and age (the first duel in modern drama, someone suggested, since Chekhov's
+He also suggests, most intriguingly, that English country life camouflages ritualised violence and that a duel is still a possibility in this day and age (the first duel in modern drama, someone suggested, since Chekhov's Three Sisters).

 By the end, the play is back on course, and neatly confirms John Ford's point that "Revenge proves its own executioner".
 But Ayckbourn needs to do some trimming and tidying in the second play and needs somehow to keep the revenge idea alive in the audience's minds.

 I have no cavils, however, with Ayckbourn's immaculate production (which shifts deftly from scene to scene with trucked-on furniture), nor with his first-rate Scarborough cast.
-Jon Strickland, who plays Henry, I knew to be a consummate actor from his performance in last year's
+Jon Strickland, who plays Henry, I knew to be a consummate actor from his performance in last year's Man of the Moment: with his cavernous features and disappearing chin, he has a wonderful capacity for making ordinariness interesting.

 A revelation to me was Christine Kavanagh, who is breathtakingly good as Karen: she has tone, style, class and a look of debutante freshness that conceals, as we discover, a gimlet-eyed madness.
 Because the Scarborough cast rarely makes it intact to London, we forget Ayckbourn's gift for casting his plays to perfection on their native Yorkshire soil.